es-sns121/qtEpics-Slider/README.md

 The appilcation also requires an installation of Qt.
 The application was implemeted using Qt version 4.8.1.

+The build system requires a g++ compiler and the Qt moc (meta object compiler) to be reachable from the $PATH enviornment variable. g++ compiler version 4.4.7 was used to build this application.

 The build system expects certain enviornment variables to be set:

 HOST\_OS = The host system OS.
 An example would be 'Linux'.